In the News

 May 10, 2021

-Special Interview of Dr. Sebastian Tilmans by Industry Expert and Gate 5 Technical Advisor Mike Moore – Dr. Sebastien Tilmans, executive director of the Codiga Resource Recovery Center at Stanford University, recently shared his views on wastewater treatment today with Michael D. Moore, Gate 5’s environmental compliance advisor and nationally recognized sustainable biosolids industry expert.
+Special Interview of Dr. Sebastien Tilmans by Industry Expert and Gate 5 Technical Advisor Mike Moore – Dr. Sebastien Tilmans, executive director of the Codiga Resource Recovery Center at Stanford University, recently shared his views on wastewater treatment today with Michael D. Moore, Gate 5’s environmental compliance advisor and nationally recognized sustainable biosolids industry expert.

 Moore: What is the mission of the Stanford University’s Codiga Resource Recovery Center?